aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-facades/pdfbookmarkeditor/create-bookmarks/_index.md

 ## Create Bookmarks of a Range of Pages

-**PdfBookmarkEditor** class allows you to create bookmarks of a range of pages.
-You can use **CreateBookmarkOfpage** method with two parameters: bookmark list (the list of the bookmark titles) and page list (the list of the pages to bookmark).
-First, you need to create an object of **PdfBookmarkEditor** class and bind the input PDF file using **BindPdf** method.
-Then, you have to call **CreateBookmarkOfPage** method and save the output PDF using **Save** method.
+[PdfBookmarkEditor](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfbookmarkeditor) class allows you to create bookmarks of a range of pages.
+You can use [CreateBookmarkOfPage](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.pdfbookmarkeditor/createbookmarkofpage/methods/1) method with two parameters: bookmark list (the list of the bookmark titles) and page list (the list of the pages to bookmark).
+First, you need to create an object of [PdfBookmarkEditor](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfbookmarkeditor) class and bind the input PDF file using [BindPdf](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.facade/bindpdf/methods/3) method.
+Then, you have to call [CreateBookmarkOfPage](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.pdfbookmarkeditor/createbookmarkofpage/methods/1) method and save the output PDF using [Save](https://apireference.aspose.com/pdf/net/aspose.pdf/document/methods/save) method.
 The following code snippet shows you how to create bookmarks of a range of pages.